Prajith-jose007/dutchoriental-crm/README.md

     ```bash
     npm run migrate:data
     ```
     This script uses `tsx` to execute the TypeScript migration file.
 It will attempt to insert the data from `src/lib/placeholder-data.ts` into your database.
+Note: While the UI refers to "Bookings," the underlying database table is named `leads`.

 ## Running the Application in a Production-like Mode with WAMP/Apache (Advanced Local Setup)